Ready to Look Expensive?

 Next is a UK-based multi-brand fashion department store that targets women, kids, and men.
 Thankfully, you don’t have to visit the UK to check out its collections since they ship internationally.

-If you liked Revolve, you’ll probably enjoy Next’s Lipsy collection.
+If you liked Revolve, you’d probably enjoy Next’s Lipsy collection.

 Free People isn’t the only boho alternative to Revolve.
 After all, the Sydney-based Salty Crush* has some irresistible prints and vibrant colors, too.